top of page

 ABOUT ME

 My previous educational experience includes grading and acting as a lab assistant for Rose-Hulman Institute of Technology and George Washington University.
-I received my M.S. in higher education teaching in 2022 from Purdue Univeristy Global.
+I received my M.S. in higher education teaching in 2022 from Purdue University Global.

 IMG_3105_edited_edited.png